Billing and Claims

 - Claim number

-If providers cannot find a claim, there may have been errors with the submission.
-If providers can see a claim, it is in process.
+If a claim cannot be found, there may have been errors with the submission.
+If a claim is visible, it is in process.
 Please do not resubmit for in-process claims.

 - It has been at least 10 business days since you uploaded the claim or 15 business days since the provider mailed the claim.